-He left Green Mountain with his hands empty, and tried to contact the group he had found in that settlement before, with the doctors and soldiers from the WHO and UN, but no response was heard.
-Helden found no need in returning, since there was no reason for them to keep him since his material was missing.
-It would be better if he worked alone with the pubic, trying to help as many as he could, but as always, its never as easy as one would think.
+He left Green Mountain with his hands empty, trying to contact the group he had found in that settlement before, with the doctors and soldiers from the WHO and UN, but no response was heard.
+Helden found no need in returning since there was no reason for them to keep him since his material was missing.
+It would be better if he worked alone with the public, trying to help as many as he could, but as always, its never as easy as one would think.

 His sanity was hardly damaged during that period, where he acquired several scars and marks from random torture that were applied to "maintain a sense of loyalty".
 Helden did not succumb to that, and instead, tried to maintain his sense of duty towards good intentions, giving as much help he could to the other captives.

 After what seemed like years, he finally managed to sneak out during a horde attack that was attracted to some idiot shooting his gun in the middle of a quiet night.
-He dragged as many others he could with him, and vanished in the darkness.
-They were spotted few minutes after by a patrol in the fields, and were shot at.
-Some of the hostages got killed, as the blood splattered over the grass, and Helden's luck wasn't that high aswell.
+He dragged as many others he could with him and vanished in the darkness.
+They were spotted a few minutes after by a patrol in the fields, starting a one-sided firefight.
+Some of the hostages got killed, as the blood splattered over the grass, and Helden's luck wasn't that high as well.
 He got shot on the right thigh, leaving a small wound that he would later treat with the medical kit he stole during the escape, but it acted as a really hard obstacle to his next few days on the wasteland.